 From 1828 until 1895, Andrew Wylie and his cousin, Theophilus Wylie, played some of the most formative roles in the founding and sustaining of Indiana University.
 Their history and ideas of the university have been relatively unexplored for many years.
-Herman B Wells bought the Wylie House in (insert date here) to rediscover this critical part of our past.
+Herman B Wells bought the Wylie House in 1947 and restored the house from 1960-1964 to rediscover this critical part of our past.
 The museum now includes the original library of Theophilus Wylie, countless letters from the Wylie family discussing the events in the university and of the day, as well as diaries and heirlooms from the family.
 Why does all of this matter today though?

 As I began going through 200 year old books and letters, I often asked myself that very question: why does this matter?
 However, as I was going through the letters and diary entries that I read and reread multiple times, I found the untold story of the people that helped build the foundation of Indiana University.
 In one entry was Theophilus’ reaction to the second time the university burned down in 1883.
 Or Andrew’s thoughts on the state sending agents to ensure the university was doing its job.
 A personal favorite was Theophilus’ reactions to the state government chartering that school in West Lafayette.
 I found that these letters, books, and diaries all had a story that enrich the story and legacy of Indiana University.